 - Have at least a 2.75 GPA overall or in the last 60 semester/90 quarter units attempted.

 - Submit Graduate Record Examination (GRE) scores; test must be taken within past three (3) years.
 The program does not have a required minimum score for entrance; these scores are used in addition to GPA to assess academic preparation.
-Additionally, the analytic writing score may be used as an equivalency to the required CSU Upper Division Writing Exam (see current university policy).

 - Submit a statement of purpose as outlined in the department application.